exoticorn/microw8/site/content/docs.md

 Moving/printing past any border does not cause any special operation, the cursor just goes off-screen.

+### Text scale

+An integer text scale factor in the range 1x-16x can be set with control char 30.
+An attempt to set a scale outside that range will reset the scale to 1x.

+After startup and `cls` the scale is initialized to 1x.

 ### Control chars

 Characters 0-31 are control characters and don't print by default.
 They take the next 0-2 following characters as parameters.